DMills94/aoc-2023/README.md

 A nice change of pace, both answers first time and only took about 30 minutes! 😁

 Was nice to utilise a common function to parse each card into an object, then a simple iteration over each to produce a solution.
 Good win!

+### Day 5

+Interesting day!
+Crazy input, ran out of JS memory multiple times but after a 23 minute runtime we got the right answer first try for Part 2 and i'm calling that a victory 🎉